rosnerdev/LiamTheBot/README.md

 # LiamTheBot
 Browse the web anonymously with Liam.

-Liam is a discord bot that shows you the temperature(in Celsius) and searches Youtube, Google and Wikipedia.
+Liam is a discord bot that shows you the temperature(in Celsius) and searches for random Liam Neeson Results on Youtube and Google.

 Click [Here](https://discord.com/oauth2/authorize?client_id=835110826061856798&permissions=8&scope=bot) to add Liam to your server.